mikerochip/addressables-training-manual/README.md

 ## What is a content build?

 A content build is the collection of artifacts that let the Addressables runtime load your Addressable assets.
-A content build is platform specific since the underlying storage system for Addressables is platform specific (asset bundles).
+Content builds are platform specific since Addressables is, in simple terms, a build-and-load management system for asset bundles, and asset bundles are platform specific.

 When testing in the editor, you don't actually need to care about what a content build is.
 Addressables defaults to loading assets from your project directly, just like other types of Unity assets.